-Botagueña, also known as tarángana in Castilla la Vieja, güeña in La Nueva, virica in Navarra, is a blood sausage made with encallado (pieces of lungs, heart or stomach).
-Botagueña, unlike many blood sausages, is not cooked after stuffing.
+Botagueña, also known as tarángana in Castilla la Vieja, güeña in La Nueva, virica in Navarra, is a blood sausage made with encallado (pieces of lungs, heart or stomach), which is also called offal meat.
+Botagueña, unlike typical blood sausages, is not cooked after stuffing.
 The sausage is smoked, dried and stored in cool well ventilated room and is characterized by its long shelf life.

 |Pork fat, fat trimmings||300 g||0.66 lb|

 |Pork blood||150 ml||5 oz fl|

 |Cure #1||2.5 g||1/2 tsp|